AdiMor1999/Travel-Talk/README.md

 # Travel-Talk
 Travel Blog Website Requirements Document

-1. User Registration and Authentication
+1. User Registration and Authentication<br />
-1.1	User Registration
+1.1	User Registration<br />
-•	Users should be able to register by providing a unique email and password.
+•	Users should be able to register by providing a unique email and password.<br />
-•	Possibility of registration by an external provider, Google
+•	Possibility of registration by an external provider, Google<br />

 1.2 User Authentication
 •	Users must be authenticated before accessing any features.